matthewfishermv/Statistics-with-R/One-and-Two-Sample-Tests/Index.md

 ![Formula for confidence interval in two-sample t-setting](/Course-Content/Images/Equations/confidence-interval-t-2-sample.png)

+Finally, we want to point out that the R function `t.test()` can be used in the two-sample setting by supplying the values from both samples: `t.test(sample.1.values, sample.2.values)`.

 #### Example: Medical treatment

 Medical researchers are testing a treatment they believe could reduce fevers in patients in certain situations.
-They measure the change in temperature for 18 patients (in Fahrenheit) 30 minutes after applying the therapy.
-They measure the change in temperature for another 17 patients (in Fahrenheit) who did not receive the treatment in the same 30 minutes.
+They measure the change in temperature for 36 patients (in Fahrenheit) 30 minutes after applying the therapy.
+They measure the change in temperature for another 36 patients (in Fahrenheit) who did not receive the treatment in the same 30 minutes.
 The data for each group of patients are shown below, where a *-a* indicates a patients temperature decreased by *a*.
 Is there significance evidence at the *α = 0.10* level that the treatment was successful in reducing fevers?

 > <ins>Treatment Group</ins>
 >